 Related: Things That We Miss About Old Cars

-From old cars that looked like horse drawn buggies to the big bloated boat-like cars of the 1950s, & to the ones that you see today, automobiles have significantly changed the way they look & perform.
+From old cars that looked like horse-drawn buggies to the big bloated boat-like cars of the 1950s, & to the ones that you see today, automobiles have significantly changed the way they look & perform.
 Older features are constantly being replaced with newer & better functions.
 One such thing is the door handles.
-Since all these years there are innumerable number of designs and styles implemented by different automakers for the very purpose of opening the car door.
+Since all these years there have been innumerable designs and styles implemented by different automakers for the very purpose of opening the car door.

-Door handles are one of the most important element of car design, it is your very first interaction with the car itself.
-Not only that they give style to the vehicle, the way they let you in, accentuates your affection with the car.
+Door handles are one of the most important elements of car design, it is your very first interaction with the car itself.
+Not only that they give style to the vehicle, the way they let you in, accentuates your affection for the car.

 Although it might not be possible to mention every single door handle type here, still these were the most common car handle types available.
 And if you are among those who have had a chance to experience the cars from the 1960s & 70s, I am sure you are going to enjoy the read below.